Drawing lots and scheduling

 When you're done with your schedule, you can open up a table for everything from individual groups to all teams in the tournament to quickly get an overview of key performance indicators.
 It allows you to check that everyone has as many long days, breaks or plays the right amount of matches on the different playing days if your tournament goes over several days.

-For example, if you only want to publish the schedule for a single class or maybe the first day of the tournament, you can easily control it in Cup Manager.
-It allows you to publish the first match for all participating teams, without the entire schedule having to be completely clear.
+For example, if you only want to publish the schedule for a single class or perhaps the first day of the tournament, you can easily control it in Cup Manager.
+It allows you to publish the first match of all participating teams, without having to be completely clear about the entire schedule.

-Read more about how drawing lots and schedules work in this manual.
+Read more about how publication of lodtrækning and schedule works in this manual.

 We know it's complicated to build tournament pitches as well as a good schedule.
 Especially under pressure as the tournament approaches and some teams drop out at the last minute.
 We are also used to it and have experience in how to solve the problems that arise in the best way.

-Therefore, we always include full support in all license fees.
-We just don't think you should sit alone in the boat.
-If you use Cup Manager, we'll solve the problems you have together!
-Therefore, do not hesitate to contact support if you have questions, we would like nothing more!
+That's why we always include full support in all license fees.
+We simply don't think you should sit alone in the boat.
+If you use Cup Manager, we will solve the problems you have together!
+So don't hesitate to contact support if you have any questions, we'd love nothing more!

 Used for the world's largest tournaments (and the smallest)

-Cup Manager are used for both small 3v3 tournaments with no results that quickly want to create schedules for the world's largest youth sports tournaments that, in addition to all the features, need to be easily overview.
-We offer something to everyone, but above all we can be trusted to make sure that things work when it comes down to it!
+Cup Manager is used both for small 3v3 tournaments without results that want to quickly create game schedules for the world's largest youth sports tournaments that, in addition to all functions, need to easily get an overview.
+We offer something for everyone, but above all, you can rely on us to make sure that things work when it counts!

 Cup Manager support